adrai/devicestack/README.md

 Call with optional callback and call callback with an array of devices.

 - If extending from `require('devicestack').SerialDeviceLoader` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiDeviceLoader` this mechanism is already defined!

 ## deviceguider